Published February 23, 2016

 Rachel is often more of a mother than a friend to Ariel, always trying to keep her focused and on track.
 She also finds she seems to worry about Ariel’s children more than Ariel does.
 In many ways if circumstances hadn’t brought them together you wouldn’t think they would become friends.
 Rachel does everything for her kids, putting them first while Ariel seems to most often put herself first.

 The story is told from three points of view, Rachel, Ariel and Ariel’s oldest daughter Cassie.

 Then a horrible tragedy pulls apart the families and changes everything.
 Everyone wonders what went wrong, especially Rachel.
-She is completely devastated and it changes everything she thought she knew.
-She realizes just how much she didn’t know about anyone, especially those closest to her.

 The character development was fantastic.
 The author’s descriptions were very realistic.
 She seems to have a good handle on describing not only adult friendships and relationships but also the relationships of teenagers both with each other and adults.

 We know that there are many things that go on behind closed doors.
 No one is perfect but sometimes we are very surprised at what goes on in someone’s life.
 Especially when you thought you knew them so well.

 “Sometimes people do terrible things.
 And I’ll let you in on a secret.
 Even when you know the reason why they did it, you don’t feel any better.”

 This was an emotional read that really made me think about so many different things.
 Things like nature vs. nurture, bullying, abuse, mental illness, addiction, and secrets.
 I like books that make me think (even though I sometimes get so mad I want to throw my book or kindle).
 We all have secrets and no family is perfect.
 But I think we all hope to get through life relatively unscathed.